vinceliuice/grub2-themes/README.md

  - Finally, run `grub-mkconfig -o /boot/grub/grub.cfg` to update your grub config

 ### Setting a custom background:
- - Make sure you have `imagemagick` installed, or at least something that provides `convert`
+ - Make sure you have `imagemagick` installed, or at least something that provides `convert` or `magick`
  - Find the resolution of your display, and make sure your background matches the resolution
    - 1920x1080 >> 1080p
    - 2560x1080 >> ultrawide